pnicto/erp2gcal/README.md

 # Troubleshooting

-Common problem might be the `Class schedule` line in `courses.txt` you can fix that by changing line 7 in `courseParse.py`
+1. Common problem might be the `Class schedule` line in `courses.txt` you can fix that by changing line 7 in `courseParse.py`
+2. Problem: `Authorization Error Error 403: Access_denied`
+   Solution: [Visit](https://console.cloud.google.com/), goto APIs & Services -> OAuth consent screen, select the app you created in step 3 of `Usage` and add your email under `Test Users`.